 What else do I need to know?

-If you agree to take part in this research study, we will pay you $20 per hour of participation for your time and effort.
+If you agree to take part in this research study, we will pay you $35 per hour of participation for your time and effort.
+You will also be reimbursed for travel costs.
+Receipts are required for travel cost reimbursement.

-You will be paid $20/hour for each session that you attend (total of $80).
+You will be paid $35/hour for each session that you attend (total of $70).
 These funds are provided to help support you with time and travel associated with your participation.